About the Project

 History and Inspiration

 Hidden Lives Illuminated has been in development for three years.
 Teaching artists employed by Eastern State Penitentiary have been leading classes in storytelling, screen writing, narration and animation inside Pennsylvania correctional institutions since the summer of 2018.
-Hidden Lives was inspired by "Freedom/Time," a project orchestrated by artist Damon Locks and developed with the Jane Addams Hull House and Prison + Neighborhood Arts Project, as presented by the 96 Acres Project in Chicago, September 15, 2015.
+Hidden Lives was inspired by and modeled from the 96 Acres Project led by artist Maria Gaspar at Cook County Jail since 2012, specifically the animation "Freedom/Time," a project orchestrated by artist Damon Locks and developed with the Jane Addams Hull House and Prison + Neighborhood Arts Project, and presented as part of Stories from the Inside/Outside on September 15, 2015.

 Major support for Hidden Lives Illuminated has been provided by The Pew Center for Arts & Heritage, with additional support from OCF Coffee House.